List of Undertale and Deltarune characters: Sans and Papyrus

-A pair of skeleton brothers known for their outlandish human-capturing schemes, Sans and Papyrus function as comic relief within Undertale.
+A pair of skeleton brothers known for their outlandish human-capturing schemes, Sans and Papyrus primarily function as comic relief within Undertale.
 They are respectively named after the typefaces Comic Sans and Papyrus, which they use in their dialogue, with Papyrus speaking in all-uppercase, and Sans mostly speaking in all-lowercase.

-Papyrus is egotistical yet incompetent, but is "pretty freaking tough", according to Undyne.
-Papyrus loves puzzles, and wishes to join the Royal Guard so people would be friends with him.
+Papyrus is egotistical yet incompetent, though Undyne claims he is "pretty freaking tough."
+He has a fondness for puzzles, and is desperately lonely, wishing to capture a human to join the Royal Guard and improve his "friend quantity."
 Despite this, he is shown to be a kindhearted and genial character who believes that anyone can be good if they try.

 Sans is a clever, laid-back slacker and trickster.
-He often pulls practical jokes and makes puns, and bonds with Toriel over their shared love of the latter.
-Sans also frequently breaks the fourth wall.
-In Undertales "Genocide" route, Sans acts as the final boss, where he reveals some control over the game's mechanics, and uses them against the player.
+He often pulls practical jokes and enjoys making puns, and he bonds with Toriel over their shared love of the latter.
+Sans also frequently breaks the fourth wall, occasionally alluding to an understanding of the world's manipulation by the player via save files.
+At the end of Undertale, before the protagonist faces Asgore, Sans "judges" the player's morality, and in the "Genocide" route, he acts as the final boss himself, where he manipulates some of the game's mechanics against the player.

-In Deltarune, Sans runs a grocery store known as 'Sans, additionally working as its cashier, and is shown developing a close friendship with Toriel.
-Papyrus is referenced, but not yet seen.
+In Deltarune, Sans runs a grocery store in Hometown known as 'Sans, and is shown developing a close friendship with Toriel.
+Sans additionally mentions that he has a brother, whom he expresses a desire for Kris to meet.
+This is implied to be Papyrus, but his whereabouts are not revealed as of Chapter 5.

 Undyne

 In Undertale, Undyne is the powerful leader of Asgore's Royal Guard.
-She is a humanoid with fish-like features.
-While initially presented as intimidating, her clumsy behavior in combat is heavily inspired by anime, which she believes to be an accurate representation of the human world.
+She is humanoid with fish-like features.
+While initially presented as intimidating, her clumsy behavior in combat is heavily inspired by anime, which Alphys has convinced her is an accurate representation of the human world.
 She possesses a small amount of Determination: a substance that makes humans far stronger than monsters and enables her to persist upon death.
-It has been theorized this is due to the intervention of her love interest, Alphys, who was conducting experiments on injecting Determination into vessels, such as monsters and flowers.
 Compared to Asgore, who harbors remorse for killing others, Undyne holds a deep hatred for humans and will not hesitate to kill them, although this lessens if the protagonist befriends her.

-In Deltarune, she became the town's police chief after Asgore was fired.
-She notably lacks an eyepatch over her right eye and only knows Alphys in passing.
-In Chapter 3, Undyne enters the Dark World of the Dreemurr household just in time to rescue the party from the Roaring Knight.
-However, she is quickly snatched away by the Knight and brought to the shelter south of Hometown, with Susie planning to break into the shelter and rescue her.
+In Deltarune, she serves as Hometown's chief of police after Asgore was fired.
+She lacks an eyepatch over her right eye and only knows Alphys in passing.
+In Chapter 3, Undyne enters the Dark World of the Dreemurr household just in time to rescue the party and Toriel from the Roaring Knight.
+However, she is quickly snatched away by the Knight and brought to the locked shelter south of Hometown, with Susie resolving to break in and rescue her.